Nutrition and training are the two KEY FUNDAMENTALS that make up any well-rounded fitness program.

-Ideally, al individuals would incorporate both, but we understand that some people have goals but are out of action.
+Ideally, all individuals would incorporate both nutrition and exercise daily, but we understand that some people have goals but are out of action.
 They may be injured, live a sedentary lifestyle or prefer to focus on nutrition as they lead extremely busy lifestyles.
 If this is your choice to have limited or no exercise, we encourage you to learn more about the breakdown of foods and their benefits.

-If you are getting yourself up and moving, and eating a majority of wholefoods, you are already on the right track.
+If you are getting yourself up and moving, and eating a majority of whole foods, you are already on your way.

 We LOVE weight training for its effect on muscle hypertrophy, the rush you get when you get a personal best, the endorphins and the way it makes us feel.

 However, as long as you are getting a good workout at least a few times per week, we're happy!

 The Department of Health recommends you accumulate 150 to 300 minutes (2 ½ to 5 hours) of moderate-intensity physical activity or 75 to 150 minutes (1 ¼ to 2 ½ hours) of vigorous-intensity physical activity, or an equivalent combination of both moderate and vigorous activities, each week.

 If you hate weight training, don't do it!
 There is absolutely no reason to force yourself into a certain way of exercising unless you have a very specific goal in mind.

 What's more important is including regular exercise for your overall well being.
 And if you happen to pick a movement you genuinely enjoy, you'll stick to it.

 What's your pick?
 Golf?
 Cross country?
 Pilates?
 You name it.